 The first evening of Northern Lights begins with a gathering of all staff and participants.
 Together we talk about the things that brought us to Temagami, the community we are creating, and how we wish to be treated.
 There is time for everyone to be heard.
-Collectively we agree on basic tenants that will shape our experience—things like honesty, acceptance, trust, patience and humor.
+Collectively we agree on basic tenets that will shape our experience—things like honesty, acceptance, trust, patience and humor.

 While these few days help to lay the foundation for a successful experience, they also give leaders the opportunity to spend quality time getting to know each participant.